andpalmier/phishflood/README.md

 This is a proof of concept to pollute with fake data the credentials stolen with a phishing kit.
 An old version of this project was discussed [in this blog post](https://andpalmier.github.io/posts/flooding-phishing-kits/), I decided to use this repository to add some features.

+** PLEASE NOTE: At the moment, ** `phishflood` ** is compatible only with the phishing kits mentioned in the blog post, and with some others which follows the same structure.
+This is due to a naif approach for the data generation (it's a PoC 😅).
+Compatibility with different kits is in scope, but do not expect updates soon. **

 ## Usage

 After downloading the repository, build the project: